Dacrytherium: Taxonomic history

-In 1891–1893, Karl Alfred von Zittel synonymized Mixtotherium and Plesidacrytherium with Diplobune, and Adrotherium (species A. depressum) with Dacrytherium.
+In 1891–1893, German palaeontologist Karl Alfred von Zittel synonymized Mixtotherium and Plesidacrytherium with Diplobune, and Adrotherium (species A. depressum) with Dacrytherium.
 He supported the validity of D. cayluxense and D. ovinum as well as the synonymy of "X. platyceps" with the latter species.
 However, in 1892, Lydekker made reviews of the species of Dacrytherium.
 He contextualized that his 1885 reassignment of Dichobune ovina to Dacrytherium was based on the dental series of a cranium.
 At that time, he thought that D. cayluxense was one of two distinct species of Dacrytherium because he thought that the former differed from the latter based on dental differences including the canines.
 However, before Lydekker wrote his 1892 article, Arthur Smith Woodward presented him with more fossil evidence from the French phosphorites including a well-preserved mandible of D. cayluxi, leading him to synonymize it with D. ovinum.
 In addition, Lydekker considered his previous synonymy of X. platyceps with Dacrytherium "unfounded" since the former clearly lacked any lacrimal fossa that the latter has.

 In 1908, Hans Georg Stehlin synonymized Adrotherium with Mixtotherium instead of Dacrytherium.
 In 1910, Stehlin reaffirmed the validity of Mixtotherium but synonymized Plesidacrytherium with Dacrytherium, reclassifying its species to D. elegans.
 He synonymized "X. platyceps" with Dichodon cuspidatum because of their close dentitions combined with the former lacking the preorbital fossa that Dacrytherium has.
 In his revisions of the Palaeogene artiodactyls, he erected two more species of Dacrytherium: D. priscum and D. saturnini.
 The name D. priscum refers to a larger species of the genus.
 According to Stehlin, Ludwig Rütimeyer knew of specimens of Dacrytherium in 1891 but doubted that it actually belonged to the genus based on Lydekker's specimen illustrations, a conclusion that Stehlin considered a mistake.
 The second species D. saturnini was also based on specific cranial plus dental differences and was named after the locality of Saint-Saturnin-lès-Apt in the department of Vaucluse, France where the fossils came from.